ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 Instruction:
 - Only UNCOMMENT whichever tracker "ll-config-file" you want to use
 - Leave only one "ll-config-file" UNCOMMENTED at a time and the rest Commented OUT
-- Then run the pipeline and save the video to your local
+- Then run the pipeline
 <br>

 ![reID model](Images/reID_model.png)